For those who are new to the game, ABLE accounts are tax-free savings accounts for individuals with qualifying disabilities that began before age 26.

-- Amount of Funding – Anyone can contribute to an ABLE account, but the total yearly contributions are limited to $14,000.
-ABLE accounts are capped at holding no more than $300,000 (in Connecticut), but these accounts hold lower thresholds if an individual is on SSI.
+(2) Amount of Funding – Anyone can contribute to an ABLE account, but the total yearly contributions, as of 2022, are limited to $16,000 and up to $28,880 per year if the individual is working.
+ABLE accounts are capped at holding no more than $300,000 (in Connecticut), however the account will begin to affect SSI once a beneficiary has over $100,000.
 Unlike ABLE accounts, special needs trusts do not limit annual deposits and can hold an unlimited amount of funds.

 - employment training and support

 - health, prevention and wellness